 Does eating extra fat via fat bombs and Bulletproof Coffee make you fat?
 Here’s the short answer.
 Yes and no.

-If you are slender, then eating fat will not make you fat.
-If you are obese or overweight then yes, eating more fat will make you fat.
+If you are slender, then eating fat will likely not make you fat.
+If you are obese or overweight then yes, eating more fat will likely make you fat.
 Let me explain.
-The answer, of course, has nothing to do with calories (an entirely outdated and useless concept) and has everything to do with physiology.
+The answer, of course, has less to do with calories and more to do with physiology.

 Let’s back up a bit.
 Under a ketogenic / Low Carb High Fat diet, people are encouraged to eat the large majority of calories as fat.
 Generally, they should eat real food, until full.
 Some people have taken this to mean that they should add extra fat to everything they eat – witness the popularity of ‘Fat Bombs’ – treats or foods with very high fat content or Bulletproof Coffee – coffee with the addition of extra oil (MCT, coconut etc).
 There has been some people who find this slows down weight loss and others that feel it does not.
 What’s happening?

 Insulin is the major driver of weight gain.
 When you gain body fat, the body responds by increasing secretion of a hormone called leptin, which tells the body to stop gaining weight.
 This is a negative feedback loop, designed to prevent us from becoming too fat.
 This is a survival mechanism because obese animals who cannot move properly will get eaten.
-This is also one of the reasons why people say “We are genetically programmed to eat everything in front of our face” or “We are programmed to get fat, but food was scarce before” are completely idiotic mistaken.
 So why doesn’t it work for us?

 Insulin and leptin essentially are opposites.
 One tells the body to store body fat and the other tells it to stop.
 If we continue to eat fructose, causing insulin resistance and persistently high insulin, then we will also persistently stimulate leptin.
-Like all hormones, a persistently high hormone level leads to downregulation of hormonal receptors and the development of resistance.
+Like all hormones, a persistently high hormone level leads to down regulation of hormonal receptors and the development of resistance.
 So persistently high leptin levels eventually lead to leptin resistance, which is exactly what we see in common obesity.
-So, lean people are leptin sensitive and obese people are leptin resistant.
+So, lean people tend to be leptin sensitive and obese people tend to be leptin resistant.

 The physiology of eating fat

 Let’s now think about the physiology of eating dietary fat.
 Remember there are only two fuels for the body – you either burn sugar or you burn fat.
-When you eat carbohydrates or excess protein, it goes to the liver, through the portal vein and stimulates insulin, which tells the body to start burning sugar, and store the rest as glycogen or fat.
+When you eat carbohydrates, it goes to the liver, through the portal vein and stimulates insulin, which tells the body to start burning sugar, and store the rest as glycogen or fat.